kammybdeng/jigsaw-unintended-bia/README.md

 ## Introduction

-When the Conversation AI team first built toxicity models, they found that the models **incorrectly learned to associate the names of frequently attacked identities with toxicity.** Models predicted a high likelihood of toxicity for comments containing those identities (e.g. "gay"), even when those comments were not actually toxic (such as "I am a gay woman"). https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification
+When the Conversation AI team first built toxicity models, they found that the models **incorrectly learned to associate the names of frequently attacked identities with toxicity.** Models predicted a high likelihood of toxicity for comments containing those identities (e.g. "gay"), even when those comments were not actually toxic (such as "I am a gay woman").

+https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification

-## Objective
+### Objective
-### Detect toxic comments ― and minimize unintended model bias
+#### Detect toxic comments and minimize unintended model bias

-## Metrics
+### Metrics

-This competition will use a newly developed metric that combines several submetrics to balance overall performance with various aspects of unintended bias.
+This competition will use a newly developed metric that **combines several submetrics** to balance overall performance with various aspects of unintended bias.

 - Overall AUC
   - This is the ROC-AUC for the full evaluation set.